jimmy17x/RakutenFullstack/README.md

 }	'

-The "Download All EMployees Report " button in UI contains both succesfull records submitted and records having errors during submission with error message
+The "Download All Employees Report " button in UI contains both succesfull records submitted and records having errors during submission with error message

 The employee records are being stored in memory as of now in List<>

+The joining date in UI table is Time stamp with because of Date object conversion but the date part and reports is of exact requuired format.

 Scope of Improvements :
-Generic Design
+Generic Design for CSV writer and services
-Code refactoring
+Code refactoring in both UI and Backend
 CSS Styling

 Screenshot :